Ras Karkar

-Ras Karkar (رأس كركر) is a Palestinian village in the Ramallah and al-Bireh Governorate, located 11 km northwest of Ramallah in the northern West Bank.
-According to the Palestinian Central Bureau of Statistics (PCBS), the town had a population of 1,663 inhabitants in 2007.
+Ras Karkar (رأس كركر) is a Palestinian village in the Ramallah and al-Bireh Governorate of the State of Palestine, located 11 km northwest of Ramallah in the northern West Bank.

+Ras Karkar is a small village situated atop a commanding hill.
+One of the throne villages of the late Ottoman period, It is home to a fortified sheikh house built during the early 19th century by the Simhan family.
+According to the Palestinian Central Bureau of Statistics (PCBS), the town had a population of 1,956 inhabitants in 2017.